aherbert/gdsc-smlm/docs/pc_palm_plugins.rst

        See :numref:`{number}: {name} <pc_palm_plugins:Run Mode: Simulation>`.

+Note: If no localisations are currently stored in memory then the plugin will default to simulation mode.
+In this case the simulation dialog is combined with the output image options.

 Once the molecules have been identified the plugin will construct a super-resolution image of the data.
 The image is binary with a value of 1 for any pixel that has one or more molecules, otherwise the pixels are 0.
 The image has an ROI drawn on the image.
 This represents a rectangular region for analysis by the ``PC-PALM Analysis`` plugin.
 The image is used to select regions of data for analysis.
 Ideally some level of non-random distribution (clustering) should be visible in the image.

 Optionally a high resolution image of the data can be constructed.
 This will attempt to draw each molecule on a single pixel by defining the pixel pitch as the reciprocal of the minimum distance between any two molecules.
 In the event of colocalisation this may be a very small distance and the reciprocal which defines the output pixel pitch will tend towards infinity.
 Thus the plugin provides the option to limit the output pixel pitch.
 Note that this image allows debugging the molecule distribution that is used in the ``PC-PALM Analysis`` plugin.
 Ideally it should be possible to render all molecules to separate pixels on a high resolution image to maximise the information available during pair correlation.
 This may not be possible if colocalisation of blinks from the same molecules is present.
 However if the minimum distance between molecules is high then the conversion of localisations to molecules may have grouped together separate molecules.